mahesh-panchal/NBIS_project_template/workflow/configs/README.md

 the specification of cluster resources to request from the cluster queue manager.

-The `singularity_packages.config` file contains the specification of how to load singularity images.
-This is separated from the `compute_resources.config` to allow flexibility with how packages are loaded.
-My preference is to stick to using containers, however packages can also be loaded using conda, or the module system.
+Package configuration is declared in the process description block to keep package configuration information visible.
+It is also coded to allow the use of Conda, Docker, or Singularity as package managers.
+The format is taken directly from nf-core.

-The configuration file for MultiQC is also kept here.
+Tool specific configuration files, for example, for MultiQC are also kept here.